FRCTeam10079/scouter-backend/README.md

 ### GET /avatar/:userId

 Returns the specified user's avatar. `userId` must be an unsigned integer.
 If the user does not have a profile picture or their account has been deleted, a 404 status code is returned with `code` set to `NO_SUCH_AVATAR`. `size` is required as a query parameter to specify the size to load the image in and must an integer be between `32` and `512`.
+Upon success, a 200 status code is returned with a WebP image.
+See https://reactnative.dev/docs/image#gif-and-webp-support-on-android for supporting WebP on android.

 ### GET /report/:id